Andersbakken/babel-plugin-untrace/README.md

 # babel-plugin-untrace
-Strip trace statements from js project using babel
+Strip trace statements from js project using babel indiscriminately